zyantific/zydis/README.md

 ## Quick Example

-The following example program uses Zydis to disassemble a given memory buffer and prints the output to the console.
+The following example program uses Zydis to disassemble a given memory buffer and prints the output to the console ([more examples here](examples/)).

 ```C
 #include <stdio.h>